 The purpose of this document is to present general considerations for the design and use of aircraft wheel chocks.
 The design and use of aircraft wheel chocks is a good deal more complicated than it may appear at first glance.

-A New Platform to Study the Correlation Between Aging and SEE Sensitivity for the Reliability of Deep Submicron CMOS Devices
+A New Platform to Study the Correlation between Aging and SEE Sensitivity for the Reliability of Deep SubMicron Electronics Devices

-The changes brought by the increasing integration density and the new technological trends have pushed the reliability at its limit.
+Abstract The changes brought by the increasing integration density and the new technological trends have pushed the reliability at its limit.
 Safety analysis for critical system such as embedded electronics for avionics systems needs to take into account these changes.
-In this paper, we present the consequences on the Deep Sub-Micron (DSM) CMOS devices concerning their single event effect (SEE) sensitivity.
+In this paper, we present the consequences on the deep sub-micron (DSM) CMOS devices concerning their single event effect (SEE) sensitivity.
 We also propose a new modeling method in order to address these issues.